Space Designer 3D vs. Giants of Floor Planning: Full Comparison

 However, as a software created by architects, this is certainly not the vision of Space Designer 3D.
 More than just a visualization tool, it also aims to improve the overall quality of an architectural project with adapted built-in tools.

-The comparison tables below lists what we could do until now.
-Our initial challenge was to make rather technical features appear to be simple and useful for users.
-But we certainly won’t stop there.
+The comparison tables below list what we could do up to this point.
+Our initial challenge was to make rather technical features appear simple and useful for users.
+But we certainly will not stop there.
 We will let users express themselves with an increasingly rich geometric vocabulary, while keeping the inherent simplicity of the application.

 Furniture Catalog

-Highlight item in red but doesn’t constrain user
+- Highlights item in red but does not constrain the user

-For many users, architectural design means to decorate the space with furniture, and to assign materials to surfaces.
-The furniture and material catalog has a significant importance.
+For many users, architectural design means decorating the space with furniture and assigning materials to surfaces.
+The furniture and material catalog has significant importance.
 It should be generous enough to respond to diverse needs and styles.
+This car lover house with an indoor garage display shows how far furnishing and materials can be pushed.

 Photorealistic Rendering

-Today, even in design agencies, creating a photorealistic image from a 3D drawing is a precious know-how.
+Today, even in design agencies, creating a photorealistic image from a 3D drawing is a precious skill.

 On the other hand, path tracers are easy to configure and always give life-like results.
 They can take up to five times longer for the same level of quality.
-Planner5D, Space Designer 3D, and HomeByMe are using this technique.
+Planner 5D, Space Designer 3D, and HomeByMe use this technique.

-Unlike the others, Space Designer 3D uses the user’s computer to create the rendering, instead of a distant render farm.
-This way, we reduce not only the cost per image but also the average time to completion because there is no queueing system.
-Finally, we produce a preview in seconds allowing the user to make final adjustments faster.
+Unlike the others, Space Designer 3D uses the user's computer to create the rendering, instead of a distant render farm.
+This way, we reduce not only the cost per image but also the average time to completion because there is no queuing system.
+Finally, we produce a preview in seconds, allowing the user to make final adjustments faster.
+You can see the rendering quality in finished projects like this Arts and Crafts ranch-style home.

 Embedding and Integration Options

 Floor planning tools are not only used by individuals who want to see their project without sharing it.
-Space Designer 3D, HomeByMe, Planner 5D and Archilogic can be integrated in a website.
+Space Designer 3D, HomeByMe, Planner 5D, and Archilogic can be integrated into a website.
 However, Space Designer 3D and Planner 5D only offer a simplified interface with editing options.

-Space Designer 3D, HomeByMe, and Floorplanner provide white label branding features for professionals who would like to add a floor planning software to their business.
+Space Designer 3D, HomeByMe, and Floorplanner provide custom branding features for professionals who would like to add a floor planning software to their business.
 Space Designer 3D also has a plugin for e-commerce platforms.

 Sharing Options